ciucacosmin109/revolut_calculator/README.md

 ### It's a python script to calculate your taxable income from your stock sells.
 ### How to use:
-1. Download all of your statements from the revolut app
+1. Download the excel version of your statements from the revolut app (it will result in a .csv file)
-2. Put all the activity tables into the provided excel file (copy with formatting)
-3. Close the file and run the calculator: `pyhton revolut_calculator.py <excel-file> <year>`
+2. Run the calculator: `pyhton revolut_calculator.py <excel-file> <year>`